epomatti/aws-cloudfront-latency/README.md

 Comparing latency when using AWS CloudFront at long distances as opposed to calling a web service directly.

+> Cache is disabled to to force round trips to the server

 ```mermaid
 flowchart LR
     A(Client - sa-east-1) -->|Internet| B(AWS CloudFront <br/> Edge Location)